 “We wanted to look for a signal of an axion where, if we see it, it’s really the axion,” Winslow says.
 “That’s what was elegant about this experiment.
 Technically, if you saw this magnetic field, it could only be the axion, because of the particular geometry they thought of.”

 It is a challenging experiment because the expected signal is less than 20 atto-Tesla.
-For reference, the Earth’s magnetic field is 30 micro-Tesla and human brain waves are 1 pico-Tesla.
+For reference, the Earth’s magnetic field is 30 micro-Tesla and human brain waves are 1 pico-Tesla, reports MIT.
 In building the experiment, Winslow and her colleagues had to contend with two main design challenges, the first of which involved the refrigerator used to keep the entire experiment at ultracold temperatures.
 The refrigerator included a system of mechanical pumps whose activity could generate very slight vibrations that Winslow worried could mask an axion signal.

 The second challenge had to do with noise in the environment, such as from nearby radio stations, electronics throughout the building turning on and off, and even LED lights on the computers and electronics, all of which could generate competing magnetic fields.